digitalkaoz/versioneye-php/README.md

 ### Install from source code

 first you have to decide which `http adapter` to use.
-The library supports all adapters supported by [egeloen/ivory-http-adapter](https://github.com/egeloen/ivory-http-adapter)
+The library supports all adapters supported by [php-http/httpplug](http://php-http.readthedocs.io/en/latest/clients.html)
-Where `fopen` is last resort if even `curl` is missing.

 ```
 $ composer require digitalkaoz/versioneye-php